Practical-Code/bless/README.md

 ## Getting Started
 These instructions are to get BLESS up and running in your local development environment.

-### BLESS Deployment Instructions
-Start by forking this repository into a personal account.

 #### Authorize CodeBuild using OAUTH to have access to GitHub
-In an AWS,In the CodeBuild console, connect your AWS account to your GitHub account.
+In an AWS account navigate to the CodeBuild console and connect your AWS account to your GitHub account.

-In AWS CodeBuild console, start to create a build project.
+In the AWS CodeBuild console, select "Create Build Project".

 Under Source, select "Github" and select "Connect using OAUTH" and select the "Connect to GitHub" button.

-On the GitHub Authorize application page, for organization access , choose "Request access" chose the bless repository, and then choose "Authorize application".
+On the GitHub Authorize application page, for organization access , choose "Request access" and select the bless repository, and then select "Authorize application".

 After a connection to a GitHub account has been made, finishing building the project will not be necessary.

+### BLESS Deployment Instructions
+Fork this repository into a personal account.

 #### AWS CloudFormation